 5.3.
-Following best practice guidelines for use of the Statutory Biodiversity Metric, assessment has shown a total net loss post-development of -0.02 habitat units (-41.20%), this equates to a deficit of 0.03 habitat units to deliver the biodiversity net gain target of 10%.
-The assessment has also shown a total net loss post-development of -0.01 hedgerow units (36.84%), with 0.01 hedgerow units required to deliver the biodiversity net gain target of 10%.
-Trading rules were not satisfied.
+Following best practice guidelines for use of the Statutory Biodiversity Metric, assessment has shown a total net loss post-development of -0.02 habitat units (-34.00%), this equates to a deficit of 0.03 habitat units to deliver the biodiversity net gain target of 10%.
+The assessment has also shown change post-development in hedgerow units (0.00%), this equates to a deficit of 0.002 hedgerow units, rounded down by the Metric to 0.00, below the biodiversity net gain target of 10%.

 5.4.
-It is considered that the on-site delivery of the 0.03 habitat units and 0.01 hedgerow units to deliver a 10% net gain would not be feasible, due to the rules set out within the biodiversity metric user guide.
+It is considered that the on-site delivery of the 0.03 habitat units and 0.002 hedgerow units to deliver a 10% net gain would not be feasible, due to the rules set out within the biodiversity metric user guide.
 It is therefore recommended that off-site habitat compensation options are explored, such as via purchasing the biodiversity units from a third-party habitat bank.